Terry McFadden came up through the ranks as a playwright having been produced

 What’s the last thing you read or watched you thought was incredibly well-written?

 JOKER.
 Without question.
 The absolute best script of 2019.
 From the very first page I loved the writing.
 Now, a lot of it is because I so identify with the charm and depth, the way it was done, the thematic and stylistic elements hit me right off.
 Not only was the lead character great and unique but he starts out as a very human but weird guy who has issues—issues that are clearly foreshadowed and then evolved.
 The story makes clear and piece by piece layers in not only his mental and delusional maladjustments but the idea that the way things turn out, as a result of his upbringing and belief systems and how he sees himself and world, is the only way it can end.
 This is developed wonderfully.

 Screenwriters are taught to look at story, the characters and their arc, the twists, the spins, the reversals, the progressive development and surprises; a solid and rising structure with the catalyst plot points, midpoint, and the rest.
 All of that was there in JOKER but what kept me turning pages was the way it all weaved back in—supporting and commenting on what is already going on adding dimension.
 A real fresh slant on how he becomes not only his own hero but also the hero of those in need of such a person.
 The metaphors, the allegories, the songs, the running symbolic commentary—all snaking back and endorsing what is going on or will be, was both unpredictable, cool, necessary yet not seen coming in that way.
 Very well done.

-How’d you get your start reading scripts?
+How’d you get your start in the industry?